 QPR Institute – QPR stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.
 The QPR Online Gatekeeper Training is taught in a clear, concise format using the latest in educational technology and practices.
 The course takes approximately one hour to complete.

-GUIDE also offers in-person QPR training events.
+GUIDE offers in-person QPR training events.
 Find out more information here.

 LivingWorks – LivingWorks programs are designed to span a continuum of safety skills.
 In as little as one hour online, LivingWorks Start can teach anyone to recognize the signs of suicide and take life-saving action by connecting someone to hope and support.
 LivingWorks safeTALK and ASIST trainings provide more in-depth information and are completed in-person.